- This event has passed.

 Presented by Maureen Wentworth, Manager, Strategic Partnerships, Ed-Fi Alliance; Dr. Dean R. Folkers, Chief Information Officer, Nebraska Department of Education; and Angela Baker, Digital Content Manager, Georgia Department of Education

 Hosted by SETDA

-Attendees will also learn what state and private sector leaders identified as the next steps necessary to continue the conversations within states, among states, and with private sector partners to develop cohesive data interoperability practices to achieve student learning goals.
-There will be time for questions after the presentation.
-State and district K-12 instructional leaders, technology leaders, and companies working towards data interoperability will benefit from this session.
+Also earn what state and private sector leaders identified as the next steps necessary to continue the conversations within states, among states, and with private sector partners to develop cohesive data interoperability practices to achieve student learning goals.
+State and district K-12 instructional leaders, technology leaders, and companies working towards data interoperability will benefit from this recorded session.